-The average American will spend around $920 on gifts during this Christmas (source).
+The average American will spend about $1,000 on gifts during this Christmas (source).
 That doesn’t include the cost of parties, decorations, or travel.
 In total Americans will spend around $1 trillion on holiday spending this year.

 Needless to say, not everybody has the savings to pay for Christmas expenses, especially when there is a big family or a large group of close friends to consider.
 In fact, one in two Americans doesn’t have $1,000 in savings.
 And according to the latest Report on the Economic Well-Being of U.S. Households, 40% of Americans wouldn’t be able to even cover a $400 emergency.

 Not surprisingly, many Americans resort to a Chrismas loan.

 What is a Christmas loan?

 Christmas loans, also known as holiday loans, are really just a marketing term.
 They are personal loans marketed to people who want to finance purchases during the holiday season.
 As with any personal loan, your rates, terms, and available loan amounts will vary according to your income and credit.

 Christmas loan terms